MartinKolarik/ractive-route/README.md

 2. [Download the latest release](https://github.com/MartinKolarik/ractive-route/releases).
 3. Clone the repo: `$ git clone https://github.com/MartinKolarik/ractive-route.git`.

-ractive-route will always expose itself as ```Ractive.Router```.
+ractive-route will always expose itself as `Ractive.Router`.
 Additionally, you can load it using AMD or CommonJS module loader.

-Version 0.2.x requires Ractive v0.6.x.
+Version 0.2.x requires Ractive v0.6.x or v0.7.x.

 ## API